SDGIC: A Semantic Disambiguation-Guided Generative Image Compression Method for Ultra-Low Bitrates: Methodology

 \subsection{Architecture Overview and Information Flow}

-Fig.\,\ref{fig:fig2} shows the architecture of the MTGC framework.
-The encoder compresses the original image into three guidance modalities: a concise text caption from an LMM; an HCI produced by a learning-based codec; and fine-grained semantics extracted, compressed, and aligned into compact SPWs by the TASCM in the embedding space, using its SemEnc and CMAN components.
-At the decoder, text and SPWs are fused via cross-modal fusion. and integrated into the MGDD via cross-attention, while the HCI guides generation through a trainable ControlNet that injects multi-scale residuals.
-By combining these three guidance modalities with its generative prior, the MGDD reconstructs an image exhibiting high perceptual quality and semantic consistency.
+Fig.\,\ref{fig:fig2} shows the overall architecture of the proposed SDGIC framework.
+At the encoder side, the original image is transformed into three guidance streams: a concise caption generated by a text captioner, an HCI produced by a learned image codec, and RSRTs generated by the RAST.
+RAST consists of a Semantic Refinement Module (SRM) and a Cross-Modal Alignment Module (CMAM), which distill reconstruction-relevant semantics from continuous visual representations and align them into a text-compatible embedding space, respectively.
+At the decoder side, the caption and RSRTs are fused and injected into the diffusion model through cross-attention, whereas the HCI is injected through a trainable ControlNet branch in the form of multi-scale residuals.
+By combining these three guidance streams with the generative prior of the diffusion model, DPCD reconstructs high-quality images.